reflectivity/orsopy/orsopy/fileio/specification.md

 ### column description

-This data representation is essentially ment to store a physical observable *I* as a function of a variable *x*.
+This data representation is meant to store a physical observable *I* as a function of a variable *x*.
 Together with the related information about the error of *I* and the resolution of *x* this leads to the defined leading 4 columns of the data set.
 I.e.